bsobocki/C-_STL_Algorithms_DataStructures/iterators/README.md

 The Idea of Iterators is to improve and to facilitate work on collections.
 It gives the opportunity to move to the element in the collection and to do something with it without knowing its structure.

+All iterable structures has a specific iterator type designed to iterate through its elements.

 ## More About Iterators

 One of forms of iterator is an pointer, because it can point an element in array, and iterate through the array by increment operator ++.